veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/teamcity.md

   - "/docs/plugins-and-integrations/teamcity/"
 ---

+Teamcity is a popular CI/CD tool that can be used to build and test software projects.
+The Anka Build Cloud can be used to run builds and tests in a cloud environment, and it can be integrated with Teamcity to provide a complete CI/CD solution needing ephemeral macOS VMs/containers.

+The Anka Teamcity plugin allows you to communicate with your Anka Build Cloud Controller to create, manage, and delete VMs/containers on demand.
+You'll create a Cloud Profile in Teamcity to define your Controller, VM Template, Tag, and other options.
+Once defined, you can assign that Cloud Profile to an Agent Pool, or keep it in the default pool.

 ## VM Template & Tag Requirements

 1. **In the VM**, install the proper JRE/JAVA version.
 We recommend [Zulu](https://www.azul.com/downloads/?version=java-11-lts&package=jre#zulu).